putoze/EC_FINAL/EC_FINAL_PROJECT/python/README.md

   <img src="images/lattice_visualization.png" width="600" heigh ="600"/>
 </p>

-We will represent our lattice as a sequence of integer number,denoted L as lattice where L=[x_1,x_2,x_3,........] where x of i is an integer value corresponds to a certain particle type.
+&emsp;&emsp;We will represent our lattice as a sequence of integer number,denoted L as lattice where L=[x_1,x_2,x_3,........] where x of i is an integer value corresponds to a certain particle type.

 ## 3. Self-Energy Vector
 <p align="center">